Leigh and Penshurst walk

 In addition to the routes outlined above you could simply omit the outer loops on those walk options which feature a crossover design, making two very Short Walks.
 Either of these would be a good choice if you wanted to spend time visiting Penshurst Place.

 The short Alternative Circular Walk – which does not go through Penshurst itself! – has been included here for completeness.
 The Penshurst Circular walk (#300) contains some more satisfying circular routes from this station, the longer versions of which take in Bough Beech reservoir to the north of the railway line.

 Leigh and Penshurst are adjacent stations on a branch line with an hourly service between Tonbridge and Redhill (through trains from London were withdrawn in 2018).
 Travelling from Charing Cross and changing at Tonbridge is usually 10–15 minutes quicker than going via Redhill.
 The most flexible ticket is an “Any Permitted” return to Penshurst, but you can buy a cheaper “Via Redhill” return to Leigh (Kent) if you will be going out and back on this route.

-If you want to finish the walk in Penshurst village, Metrobus 231 & 233 combine to give a regular service to Chiddingstone Causeway (for Penshurst station) and Edenbridge in one direction and Tunbridge Wells in the other (Mon–Sat).
+If you want to finish the walk in Penshurst village, Metrobus 231 & 233 combine to give a regular service to Chiddingstone Causeway (for Penshurst station) and Edenbridge in one direction, and Tunbridge Wells in the other (Mon–Sat).

 Take the train nearest to 10:00 from Charing Cross to Leigh for one of the Main Walks, or nearest to 10:30 to Penshurst for the Alternative Walks, changing at Tonbridge in both cases.